spacegraphcats/spacegraphcats/doc/benchmark-data-sets.md

 [here](http://spacegraphcats.ucdavis.edu.s3.amazonaws.com/hu_catlas.tar.gz).

 This is one of the smallest "real" data sets we have.
-Nonetheless the cDBG is quite large: the cDBG has 23402799 nodes.
+Nonetheless the cDBG is quite large: the cDBG has 54583987 vertices, 64166942 edges and 302412 components (according to `build-catlas.py`).

 To run,